 The bee buzzes through the flowers, zooming in and out of her path.
 She is quickly gathering nectar to feed hungry larvae and make honey.
 As night approaches, worker bees return home with full pollen baskets strapped on their backs while others load up for another day’s work at a flower patch near you!

-Their wings beat 200 times every second as they fly 25km/h around your garden, pollinating plants and producing food for all us humans that love honey so much!
+Their wings beat 200 times every second as they fly 25km/h around your garden, pollinating plants and producing food for all of us humans that love honey so much!

 The queen bee can lay up to 2,500 eggs in just one day.
 That’s an astounding rate of about 100 eggs per hour!
 If it takes 21 days for a larva to become an adult honeybee, she may as well be laying over 1 million baby bees every year.

-The spider’s legs are not like our insect buddies; they belong to the Arachnid family.
+The spider’s legs are unlike our insect buddies; they belong to the Arachnid family.
 Except for Antarctica and a few other locations, you can find spiders in virtually every environment on Earth.
 Vast majorities of distinct species exist!
 Some use webs to capture prey while others attack or leap at them from a close distance out of nowhere because most spiders prefer being nocturnal creatures, but some shine bright when it gets dark outside too!

 Yes, you read it correctly: spider silk is solid.
 It may seem fragile, but this is simply owing to its thinness.
-A spider’s web composed of threads as thick as a pencil could stop an aircraft in flight!
+A spider’s web of threads as thick as a pencil could stop an aircraft in flight!

 Spiders have blue blood because of a copper-based molecule.
 Unlike humans, spiders don’t use iron to link oxygen molecules with other cells in the body.
 This difference is what gives them their distinctive blue blood!